tdaron/ctml/README.md

 CTML might send data in multiple batches and not only once with the full generated HTML.

-The sink function also takes `void* userData` with user data given to `ctml()` using `.userData = ...`
+The sink function can also take `void* userData` with user data given to `ctml()` using `.userData = ...`

 ## Usage